-Unfortunately, the one factor we can’t influence that impacts customer valuations and perceptions concern market forces.
+Unfortunately, the one factor we can’t influence that impacts customer valuations and perceptions concerns market forces.
 Although we do get some pretty heavy hitter readers on this blog, for 99.99% of our businesses, we're not involved with enough market capitalization or control over commodities or durables to push the economy in one direction or another (at least individually).

-Throughout your business there will always be things out of your control (inflation, interest rates, recessions, expansions, etc.).
-Even though we can't control these factors, we all must make sure our businesses are in an adaptable and level-headed position to constantly react to the forces we need to react to, and ride the ones that benefit our path.
+Throughout your business, there will always be things out of your control (inflation, interest rates, recessions, expansions, etc.).
+Even though we can't control these factors, we all must make sure our businesses are in an adaptable and level-headed position to constantly react to the forces we need to react to and ride the ones that benefit our path.
 We won't get too into this aspect of business though, because plenty has been written and will continue to be written surrounding the subject.
 We just thought we'd mention it.

 We can’t control, but can influence customers